Eyelash Extensions During Allergy Season

 Dealing with Watery Eyes

--Allergies can also mean excessively watering eyes.
+Allergies can also mean excessively watering eyes.
 While we may use a very fine mist of water to cure the lash adhesive with a nano-mister, as stated above, too much water will not allow the glue to cure.
 Inform your clients that using any kind of material that can snag, or pull on the lashes while wiping away moisture should be avoided.
 Cotton is an enemy.
-Materials like microfiber and silk
+Materials like microfiber and silk are great alternatives.

 When Symptoms Won’t Quit